a-karma/Bogor_Workshop/DAY_3/Session3.md

 admix_all_plots
 ```
-If there were any issues install the `ggpubr` package, you can use the `grid.arrange()` another function from the package `gridExtra` which has the same structure
+If there were any issues install the `ggpubr` package, you can use the `grid.arrange()` a function from the package `gridExtra` which has the same structure
 ```sh
 grid.arrange(admix_plot_k2, admix_plot_k3, admix_plot_k4, admix_plot_k5, ncol = 1)
 ```